-- the auditor has not conducted the audit/or review in accordance with the approved audit plan, subject to reasonable variation based on audit/review findingsas described in section 10.2; - the audit team is changed during the course of the audit/or review in a way that, in the view of the Authority, unacceptably compromises the conduct of the audit/or review; - the auditor has not observed its responsibility to the Authority by withholding relevant information in the audit or review report; or - the audit/or review report does not comply with the mandatory components of these guidelinesGuidelines, or the report is deemed to be of an unacceptable quality by the Authority.
+- the audit team is changed during the course of the audit or review in a way that, in the view of the Authority, unacceptably compromises the conduct of the audit or review: - the auditor has not observed its responsibility to the Authority by withholding relevant information in the audit or review report; or - the auditor review report does not comply with the mandatory components of these guidelinesGuidelines, or the report is deemed to be of an unacceptable quality by the Authority.

-Reporting on The Authority will give the auditor an opportunity to resolve any issues with the audit-or review before requiring the audit or review to be repeated.
+Reporting on The Authority will give the auditor an opportunity to resolve any issues with the audit/ or review before requiring the audit or review to be repeated.